Applying to the Program

 While there are no specific course requirements, a background in the physical sciences is highly recommended.

 This internship is for undergraduate students – freshmen, sophomores, and juniors – who are not currently in their senior year and will be returning for at least another full year of undergraduate work following the internship program.
+Applicants must have completed their freshman year of college by June 2019.
 Senior year undergrads, former MPL interns and high school applicants are not eligible.

 Applicants should be considering applying to grad school and interested in oceanography as a career path.

-Applicant must be either a US citizen or permanent resident.
+Applicant must be either a U.S. citizen or a permanent resident.

 Q. What documentation is required for the application process?